-- 16.1 As of December 2024 the Council's housing land supply figure is 3.46 years.
-Also the Council's Development Plan cannot be viewed as being fully up to date as such NPPF paragraph 11(d) of the National Planning Policy Framework (NPPF) is still relevant and the tilted balance is engaged. - 16.2 The amount of weight to be given to development plan policies is a matter of planning judgement for the decision maker.
+- 16.1 As of December 2024, the Council's housing land supply figure is 3.46 years.
+Also, the Council's Development Plan cannot be viewed as being fully up to date as such NPPF paragraph 11(d) of the National Planning Policy Framework (NPPF) is still relevant and the tilted balance is engaged. - 16.2 The amount of weight to be given to development plan policies is a matter of planning judgement for the decision maker.
 Being out of date does not mean that a policy carries no weight.
 A review of Policy S7 concluded that this takes a more restrictive approach to development in the countryside compared to the NPPF which takes a more positive approach, and this could affect the delivery of housing.
 However, it is broadly consistent with the NPPF in terms of seeking to protect the character and appearance of the countryside.
+The benefits of the scheme and weight applied are set out below.

+16.3 Benefits

-The benefits of the scheme and weight applied are set out below. - 16.3 Delivery of up to 144 market and 96 affordable homes to be delivered in a sustainable location- significant weight - 16.4 A significant contribution to improve the level of bus services in the area to provide a bus service and bus stops- significant weight - 16.5 The provision of a large area of new public open space within the development site- significant weight - 16.6 The provision of a financial contribution for the refurbishment or replacement of Elsenham and Ugley Village Hall is to hold significant weight - 16.7 Improvement to the public right of way and pedestrian network enhancing accessibility on foot or cycle in the vicinity of the site-significant weight. - 16.8 A net gain of biodiversity onsite that will not be realised without the Proposals- moderate weight. - 16.9 Travel Plan including a cycle purchase voucher of £200 per household and the provision of Travel Packs for each Dwelling- moderate weight. - 16.10 Secure covered cycle parking both at the railway station, and the local shopping area- moderate weight. - 16.11 The construction cost of the development is expected to be around
+- 16.4 Delivery of up to 144 market and 96 affordable homes to be delivered in a sustainable location- significant weight - 16.5 A significant contribution to improve the level of bus services in the area to provide a bus service and bus stops- significant weight - 16.6 The provision of a large area of new public open space within the development site- significant weight - 16.7 The provision of a financial contribution for the refurbishment or replacement of Elsenham and Ugley Village Hall is to hold significant weight - 16.8 A net gain of biodiversity onsite that will not be realised without the Proposals- moderate weight. - 16.9 Travel Plan including a cycle purchase voucher of £200 per household and the provision of Travel Packs for each Dwelling- limited weight. - 16.10 Secure covered cycle parking both at the railway station, and the local shopping area- limited weight. - 16.11 The construction cost of the development is expected to be around

-\pounds 39.1 million.
+£39.1 million.
 Calculations suggest that this construction expenditure would support around 91 Full Time Equivalent (FTE) construction jobs and 6 apprenticeships per year over the period of the build- moderate weight.